Baptism or Christening

 Cost: there is no fee for baptism, though donations are welcome.
 If you pay tax, please ask for a Gift Aid form or envelope – we can claim the tax back from any donation, which increases the benefit we receive.

-If you would like to be baptised/Christened yourself or you want to bring your child for baptism, you will need to contact the Rev’d Heather Murray.
-She will arrange to meet you and offer you some more information.
+If you would like to be baptised/Christened yourself or you want to bring your child for baptism, you will need to contact the Churchwardens.
+They will arrange to offer you some more information.
 If you wish to go ahead, a suitable date will be agreed.